shouryakohli/hackerzzzzzzzzzz/README.md

-# hackerzzzzzzzzzz
+# hackerzz
-hackathon code on colab space open the read me file
+hackathon code on colab space open the colab file and copy past the link on to browser